-Safety and effectiveness of fluticasone/salmeterol (Advair HFA), budesonide/formoterol (Symbicort), and ciclesonide (Alvesco) in children under age 12 have not been proven.
-Safety and effectiveness of triamcinolone (Azmacort), budesonide (Pulmicort Flexhaler), and flunisolide (Aerobid, Aerobid-M) in children less six years have not been proven.
+Safety and effectiveness of fluticasone/salmeterol (Advair HFA), budesonide/formoterol (Symbicort), mometasone/formoterol (Dulera), and ciclesonide (Alvesco) in children under age 12 have not been proven.
+Safety and effectiveness of triamcinolone (Azmacort), budesonide (Pulmicort Flexhaler), and flunisolide (Aerobid, Aerobid-M) in children less than six years have not been proven.
 Beclomethasone (QVAR) in children less than five years has not been proven safe or effective.
 Fluticasone/salmeterol (Advair Diskus) and fluticasone (Flovent HFA, Flovent Diskus) in children younger than four years have not been proven safe or effective.
-Mometasone (Asmanex) is approved for maintenance treatment of asthma for children age four years and older.
+Mometasone (Asmanex) is approved for maintenance treatment of asthma as prophylactic therapy for children age four years and older.